matanox/pdf-converter/README.md

 To install: clone this repo and `./install.sh` (and install mocha for testing, if not already installed)

 ## Guidelines
-Each significant step is built as its own http directive, so that it can be invoked on its own during development.
++ Each significant step is built as its own http directive, so that it can be invoked on its own during development.
++ The minimum required javascript level is now ES5, and should preserve.
-For asynchronous testing, it is suggested to use [vows.js](http://vowsjs.org/) and mocha for the rest. [sinon.js](http://sinonjs.org/docs/) may be used for time related testing or mocks and stubs, if applicable.
++ For asynchronous testing, it is suggested to use [vows.js](http://vowsjs.org/) and mocha for the rest. [sinon.js](http://sinonjs.org/docs/) may be used for time related testing or mocks and stubs, if applicable.

 ## License
 There is no license permitting reuse of this code for now.